torontotoollibrary/Laravel4-Vagrant/readme.md

 ## Setup

-* Clone this repository `git clone http://github.com/torontotoollibrary/ttl-Vagrant.git`
+* Clone this repository `git clone http://github.com/torontotoollibrary/re-source-Vagrant.git`
 * run `vagrant up` inside the newly created directory
 * (the first time you run vagrant it will need to fetch the virtual box image which is ~300mb so depending on your download speed this could take some time)
 * Vagrant will then use puppet to provision the base virtual box with our LAMP stack (this could take a few minutes) also note that composer will need to fetch all of the packages defined in the app's composer.json which will add some more time to the first provisioning run
+* install the re:source source code (see: https://github.com/torontotoollibrary/re-source for instructions)
 * You can verify that everything was successful by opening http://localhost:8888 in a browser

 *Note: You may have to change permissions on the www/app/storage folder to 777 under the host OS*